 The development of Web software that blocks Internet advertisements before they appear on a user's screen may hinder the growth of online advertising.
 In December, 2011, the MIIT issued Several Provisions for Standardizing the Market Order of Internet Information Services, or the Several Provisions, which stipulate that where advertisements or other information windows unrelated to the functions of terminal software pop up at user terminals, Internet information service providers must provide users with prominent, functional virtual buttons allowing them to close or exit such windows.
 The Several Provisions may make it easier for Internet information users to block Internet advertisements and therefore make it more likely that they will choose to do so.
-Since our advertising revenues are generally based on user views, the expansion of advertisements will not be tracked as a delivered advertisement.
+Since our advertising revenues are generally based on user views, the expansion of advertisement blocking on the Internet may decrease our advertising revenues.
+As a result, such advertisements will not be tracked as a delivered advertisement.
 In addition, advertisers may choose not to advertise on the Internet or on our Websites because of the expansion of Internet advertisement blocking measures.
 In addition, increasing numbers of browsers include technical barriers designed to prevent Internet information service providers such as us to trail the browsing history of the Internet users, which is also like to adversely affect the growth of online advertising.